- 101 Machine Tool Applications, Material Handling/Fluid Power & Metallurgy

 3 credit hours

-This course will provide the basic theory and practical applications of basic metalworking.
+This course will introduce theory and practical applications of basic metalworking

-The class will emphasize manual mill applications, shop safety, and continue with
+will the manual mill.
+The class will emphasize manual mill applications, shop safety,

-material selection, job planning, benchwork, and layout.
-Tools used will include:
+and continue with material selection, job planning, benchwork, and layout.
+Students

 3 credit hours

-This course will provide instruction on the theory and practical applications used
+This course will provide the basic theory and practical applications used to safely

-to safely set up and operate manual metal turning engine lathes as well as an introduction
+set up and operate manual metal turning engine lathes.
+The class will emphasize manual

-into Computer Numeric Control (CNC) lathes.
-Students will be eligible for the NIMS
+benchwork, and layout.
+Students will be eligible for the NIMS I - Turning (Between

-I Turning (Between Centers) and Turning (Chucking) industry credential assessment.
+Centers) and NIMS I - Turning (Chucking) industry certification assessments.

 3 credit hours